-Course Advisories: ENGL 370; SCC minimum math standard.
-Introduction to human services which involves a critical exploration of the history, theoretical development, defining problems and causes within the field of human service, as well as the characteristics and career of a human services worker.
-The course will also study a variety of local agencies, looking at the diverse population they serve, the politics and economics of the system and an evaluation of the legal and social issues with such a delivery system.
+Course Advisories: Eligibility for ENGL 1 and SCC minimum math standard.
+An introduction to human services which involves a critical exploration of the history, theoretical development, defining problems and causes within the field of human service, as well as the characteristics and career of a human services worker.
+The course studies a variety of local agencies, looking at the diverse population they serve, the politics and economics of the system and an evaluation of the legal and social issues with such a delivery system.
 Three hours lecture.